Skip to main content

 For this article, we’re borrowing standards from Credit Donkey’s basic financial wellness calculator.
 Here’s how it works.

-• Emergency savings: This standard says that you should have an equivalent amount to 6 months of income in your savings account.
+• Emergency savings: This standard says that you should have an amount equivalent to 6 months of income in your savings account.
 If this is true for you, give yourself 100%.
 For anything lower than this amount, calculate your percentage using this formula: Amount saved/6x monthly income = % score.

 • Debt: The lower your debt, the higher your score will be for this factor.
 Ideally, your debt will amount to no more than 1 year of your total income.
 To calculate your debt-to-income ratio, use this formula: Total debt/1x annual income = # If your resulting number is 1 or more, your score will be 0%.
 If your result is lower than 1, your score will be 100%.